developer-mindpath/demo-backend/README.md

 # Introduction
-TODO: This Django application contains the backend code for the demo web-app.
+This Django application contains the backend code for the demo web-app.

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+To run the Django backend on your own system, follow these steps:
 1. Installation process
 2. Setup .env File
 3. Starting Servers